canonical-ols/snapstore-snap-docs/docs/how-to/airgap-charmhub.md

 ### Export OCI images

 A local OCI registry needs to be set up to enable charms with OCI image resources.
-On charm export, the OCI image metadata blob is written to the `resources` directory, e.g. for `postgresql-k8s`:
+On charm export, the OCI image metadata blob is written to the `resources` directory, using `postgresql-k8s` as an exmaple:

 ```json
 {